Israel: Science and technology

 Israel has embraced solar energy; its engineers are on the cutting edge of solar energy technology, and its solar companies work on projects around the world.
 Over 90% of homes use solar energy for hot water, the highest per capita.
 According to government figures, the country saves 8% of its electricity consumption per year because of its solar energy use in heating.
 The high annual incident solar irradiance at its geographic latitude creates ideal conditions for what is an internationally renowned solar research and development industry in the Negev.
 Israel had a modern electric car infrastructure involving a countrywide network of charging stations; however, its electric car company Better Place shut down in 2013.

 Energy

 Israel began producing natural gas from its own offshore gas fields in 2004.
 In 2009 Tamar gas field was discovered near the coast, and Leviathan gas field was discovered in 2010.
 The natural gas reserves in these two fields could make Israel energy-secure for more than 50 years.
-Commercial production of natural gas from the Tamar field began in 2013, with over 7.5 billion cubic meters (bcm) produced annually.
+Commercial production of natural gas from the Tamar field began in 2013, with over 7.5 billion cubic metres (bcm) produced annually.
 Israel had 199 billion bcm of proven reserves of natural gas as of 2016.
 The Leviathan gas field started production in 2019.

 Ketura Sun is Israel's first commercial solar field.
-Built in 2011 by the Arava Power Company, the field will produce about 9 gigawatt-hours of electricity per year, sparing the production of some 125,000 metric tons of carbon dioxide over 20 years.
+Built in 2011 by the Arava Power Company, the field will produce about 9 GW.h of electricity per year, sparing the production of some 125,000 t of carbon dioxide over 20 years.